ed-henrique/what-to-do-cli/README.dev.md

 | ❌     | Won't Do      |
 | ⚙️     | Under Testing |

-## TODO
+## ToDos

 ### High Priority

-- use SQLite for local db
+- 🚧 use SQLite for local db

 ### Features

 - support tags
 - multiple profiles
 - support Windows, Linux and MacOS
+- use wtd as an alias to what-to-do-cli

 ### Functions

 #### Task Related

-- 🚧 add new task
+- ✅ add new task
 - remove task
 - edit task
-- show tasks
+- ✅ show tasks

 #### Profile Related